Provisional Government of Mexico: Loss of Central America and revolts against the government

 To pacify Guadalajara, 2,000 men were sent under the command of Negrete and Bravo.
 Meanwhile, the third member of the executive, Victoria, was in Veracruz to prevent the influence of Santa Ana, in the wake of his rebellion in San Luis Potosí from creating another disturbance.
-This left the executive in the charge of the two substitutes, and so to fill in the missing member of the triumverate, on July 2, 1823, congress raised up Vicente Guerrero as a third substitute executive.
+This left the executive in the charge of the two substitutes, and so to fill in the missing member of the triumvirate, on July 2, 1823, congress raised up Vicente Guerrero as a third substitute executive.
 The expedition to Guadalajara was successful in detaching the province of Colima from the renegade authorities in Guadalajara.

 A revolt in Querétaro resulted in the execution of the ringleaders.
 Puebla tried to establish a legislature without the approval of Congress under the pretext that it needed to pass a protective tariff against foreign textiles to protect its own factories.
 The executive sent Guerrero to deal with the matter in Puebla and he also succeeded in putting down a rebellion in Cautla that was clamoring for the expulsion of the Spaniards.

 A more serious revolt occurred in January 1824 in the capital itself, being led by general José María Lobato.
 When the government learned of the matter Congress immediately refused to hear any of the rebel's demands lest they lay down their arms, and ordered all loyal troops to come to the defense of the legitimate government.
 The revolt subsequently melted away.

 In Guadalajara, the situation became so serious that on June 11, 1824, the executive had to send a second military expedition to pacify another revolt, this time containing substantial Iturbidist sentiment.
 The cause for Iturbide's restoration however, effectively ended in July 1824 when the ex-emperor himself, returned from his exile, and landed in Tampico, upon which he was subsequently tried by local authorities and executed in accordance with a bill of attainder that had been passed by congress on September 27, 1823.